speed47/spectre-meltdown-checker/README.md

 ```
 $ sudo ./spectre-meltdown-checker.sh
-Spectre and Meltdown mitigation detection tool v0.02
+Spectre and Meltdown mitigation detection tool v0.07

 CVE-2017-5753 [bounds check bypass] aka 'Spectre Variant 1'
 * Kernel compiled with LFENCE opcode inserted at the proper places:  NO  (only 38 opcodes found, should be >= 60)
 > STATUS:  VULNERABLE

 CVE-2017-5715 [branch target injection] aka 'Spectre Variant 2'
 * Mitigation 1
 *   Hardware (CPU microcode) support for mitigation:  NO
 *   Kernel support for IBRS:  NO
 *   IBRS enabled for Kernel space:  NO
 *   IBRS enabled for User space:  NO
 * Mitigation 2
-*   Kernel recompiled with retpolines: UNKNOWN (check not yet implemented)
+*   Kernel compiled with retpolines:  NO
-> STATUS: VULNERABLE (IBRS hardware + kernel support OR retpolines-compiled kernel are needed to mitigate the vulnerability)
+> STATUS:  VULNERABLE  (IBRS hardware + kernel support OR kernel with retpolines are needed to mitigate the vulnerability)

 CVE-2017-5754 [rogue data cache load] aka 'Meltdown' aka 'Variant 3'
 * Kernel supports Page Table Isolation (PTI):  YES
 * PTI enabled and active:  YES
 > STATUS:  NOT VULNERABLE  (PTI mitigates the vulnerability)
 ```